February 05, 2016

 Here our trusted Financial Planner, Bryan McGuinness, talks about the importance of regularly reviewing how you are growing your superannuation in light of recent changes.

-As living costs and life expectancies climb, it's important for your super to keep pace.
+As living costs and life expectancies climb, it is important for your super to keep pace.

 The latest Retirement Living Standard from the Association of Superannuation funds of Australia (ASFA) confirms an Australian couple will need an additional $130,000 in super savings to fund a comfortable retirement due to rising living costs, increasing longevity and recent changes to the Age Pension asset test threshold.